Select Country

 National:

 Following the completion of registration, the registered trademark may (within time limits prescribed by law) be the subject of an invalidation action and/or revocation Action as the case may be, on grounds indicated in the Trademarks Act.
 These actions may either be filed with the IPRD or in the First Hall of the Civil Court of Malta.
-At the time of last redaction (October 29, 2020) an IPRD administered procedure for revocation or invalidation is not yet in place, so the only available recourse to third parties seeking to cancel existing trademark registrations is by court application to the First Hall of the Civil Court.

 A trademark registration is valid for 10 years from the date of filing.
 The registration is renewable for periods of 10 years each.
 Persons interested are to specifically seek legal advice as to the effective date of registration and the 'due by' renewal date of any trademark registration carrying a filing date prior to 1st January 2001, since (a) until 1 January 2001 trademark registration (and renewal) was for a period of 14 years at a stretch, and (b) until some time around 2003, the "priority date" (where applicable) was considered the effective date as from when the original (and subsequent) term(s) of registration was/were calculated.